flaf/miscellaneous/puppet/modules/mcomiddleware/README.md

 certificate, the private key and the CA certificate of the puppet agent (which is present in the `$ssldir` directory of the puppet installation).
-The default value of this parameter is value of the parameter `::puppetagent::params::ssldir` from the `puppetagent` module.
-Normally, you should never need to change this setting.
+The default value of this parameter is `undef`, so you must provided a value explicitly.

 The `admin_pwd` parameter is the password of the `admin` rabbitMQ account.
 Its default value is `undef` which will be